 All vegans should supplement Creatine

-I’ll start with this: Creatine is a compound found only in animal products.
-Fortunately though, it’s the 21st century and thanks to technology the compound can be produced artificially.
+Let’s start with this: Creatine is a compound found only in animal products and as a result the average vegan diet is completely devoid of it.
+Fortunately though, it’s the 21st century and thanks to the wonder of technology it can be produced artificially.

 What does the body use Creatine for?
 Is it essential?

 Creatine is a compound created naturally by all vertebrates.
 It is ubiquitous in the human body and actually makes up around 1% of the total volume our blood.
 It’s used by parts of the body that require high energy demands, such as skeletal muscle and the brain.
 That’s right, the brain.
 Which means it’s important to all of us – not just bulging body builders looking for that extra pound of muscle.

 To quickly summarise the role Creatine plays in the body, it helps in the production/recycling of ATP; which you can think of as the gasoline that powers our cells.

 Cells are found in both muscle tissue and the brain (duh!) which is why it’s important to both .
 If you’re interested you can read more on Wikipedia.

 As mentioned previously, the human body produces most of the Creatine it needs naturally through a process called synthesis.
 In total the body needs around 1-3g per day for normal function.
 Half of this is synthesised naturally and the rest needs to come from the diet.